ProjectPortfolio/portfolio/Readme.md

 With the help of textblob() and SpeechRecognization() ,here small concept about how  we convert audio which can record using microphone into text with the help of Textblob().Perform sentiment_analysis on the basis of polarity and subjectivity.

 ### Sentiment_analysis using TfidVectorization(one of the method of NLP).ipynb
- Tfidfvectorizer aim , is to convert a collection of raw documents to a matrix of TF-IDF features.With the help of TfidVectorization ,we can determine review of hotel_dataset by analysing feedback ,given by customers.
+ Tfidfvectorizer aim , is to convert a collection of raw documents to a matrix of TF-IDF features.With the help of TfidVectorization , model accuracy using Logistic Regression  Supervised Machine Learning Algorithm we can determine review of hotel_dataset by  analysing feedback ,given by customers.